Cloud-Automation-Partner/Automatio_Terraform_Ansible/README.md

 ```sh
 ansible-playbook install_docker.yml --ask-vault-pass -i hosts
 ```
-Now copy the Docker-Compose files for DB and App on a location and copy that location in the playbook files respectively
+Now copy the Docker-Compose files for DB and App on a location and add that location in the playbook files respectively

 ```sh
 ansible-playbook deploy_app.yml --ask-vault-pass -i hosts